 Bermuda’s pink sand beaches and reliably blue skies are lovely, but the tiny archipelago in the Atlantic has an added appeal.
 Its financial regulatory climate makes it a perfect domicile for the reinsurance operations of life insurers and, to an increasing degree, private equity companies.

 Visitors from those companies are keeping Bermuda-based actuaries busy.
-Faisal Haddad, an actuary at WillisTowersWatson, the global insurance broker and consulting firm, has seen a “doubling or tripling of business,” he told RIJ this week.
+An actuary at a global insurance broker and consulting firm, has seen a “doubling or tripling of business,” he told RIJ this week.
+He asked not to be identified by name and that his company not be identified because he wasn’t cleared to speak to the media.

 Reinsurers are simply insurers for insurers—sharing the risks and rewards of the insurance business without the responsibilities and expenses of marketing, distributing and administering annuity contracts or life insurance policies.